 Solar water heating system types and Thermal energy from the sun.
 A renewable energy source is the heat of the sun.
-Do you want to heat your pool, jacuzzi or domestic water on solar energy?
-That is possible with a thermic water heater combination or thermic panels.
+Do you want to heat your pool, jacuzzi or domestic water on thermal energy?
+That is possible with a solar water heater combination or thermic panels.
 You can heat your water objects in an environmentally friendly way.

 Many different possibilities are to heat water or another liquid with the heat of the sun.
 You can purchase a PVT system.
 Also called combination panels.
 PVT means Photovoltaic Term = Sun and Heat.
 They are hybrid panels that provide both electricity and heat.
 Panels for electric power, combined with a thermic water heater for hot water.